danhbear/resume/README.md

 ## License

-resume.md is property of Nathaniel "Nat" Welch.
+resume.md is property of Daniel Bear.
 You are welcome to use it as a base structure for your resume, but don't forget, you are not him.

 The rest of the code is licensed CC-GPL.
 Remember sharing is caring.